2026 Allulose Review: What It Is and How To Use It Right

 ✔️ Allulose is gluten-free.

-Allulose doesn’t agree with every gut Allulose is not officialy a FODMAP (an acronym for Fermentable, Oligo-, Di-, Mono-saccharides, and Polyols) — a widely used term to describe a group of carbohydrates associated with umpleasant gastrointestinal effects because they are partially, slowly, or not digested at all.
 However, allulose behaves similarly in the body.
-At WhatSugar®, we use the term Low Digestible Sweeteners, to describe fermentable carbs with a sweet taste that may cause digestive effects, even if they aren’t technically classified as FODMAPs.
+At WhatSugar®, we use the term Low Digestible Sweeteners, to describe fermentable carbs with a sweet taste that may cause digestive issues, even if they aren’t technically classified as FODMAPs.
+I explain how allulose affects digestion here and here.

 What Does Allulose Taste Like?